element-hq/element-web/docs/config.md

      `default_is_url`, however these are deprecated.
 They are maintained for backwards compatibility with older configurations. `default_is_url` is respected only if `default_hs_url` is used.
-   * Element will fail to load if a mix of `default_server_config`, `default_server_name`, or `default_hs_url` is specified.
+   * Neuron will fail to load if a mix of `default_server_config`, `default_server_name`, or `default_hs_url` is specified.
 When multiple sources are specified, it is unclear which should take priority and therefore the application cannot continue.
-   * As of Element 1.4.0, identity servers are optional.
+   * As of Neuron 1.4.0, identity servers are optional.
 See [Identity servers](#identity-servers) below.
-1. `sso_redirect_options`: Optionally defines how Element will behave with a server which supports Single Sign On (SSO).
-By default, Element will do nothing special and simply show a button where needed for the user to click to navigate to the SSO system.
+1. `sso_redirect_options`: Optionally defines how Neuron will behave with a server which supports Single Sign On (SSO).
+By default, Neuron will do nothing special and simply show a button where needed for the user to click to navigate to the SSO system.
 This behaviour can be tuned with the config options below (as properties of the `sso_redirect_options` object).
-None of the options apply if Element thinks the user is already logged in, and similarly Element will assume the default server supports SSO if these redirect options are used.
+None of the options apply if Neuron thinks the user is already logged in, and similarly Neuron will assume the default server supports SSO if these redirect options are used.
-   * `immediate`: When `true` (default `false`), Element will automatically redirect all unauthenticated users to the SSO system to log in regardless of how they reached the app.
+   * `immediate`: When `true` (default `false`), Neuron will automatically redirect all unauthenticated users to the SSO system to log in regardless of how they reached the app.
 This overrides the use of other redirect options.
-   * `on_welcome_page`: When `true` (default `false`), Element will automatically redirect all unauthenticated users to the SSO to log in if the user lands on the welcome page or no specific page.
+   * `on_welcome_page`: When `true` (default `false`), Neuron will automatically redirect all unauthenticated users to the SSO to log in if the user lands on the welcome page or no specific page.
 For example, https://app.element.io/#/welcome and https://app.element.io would redirect if set up to use this option.
      This can be useful to maintain guest experience until an account is needed.